What is Home Health Care Nursing? Your Guide

 Home health care also benefits the healthcare system as a whole.
 It lowers hospital readmissions and costs.
 Home care is about 25% cheaper than hospital or nursing home care.

-These cost savings, along with better patient results, make home healthcare a key part of healthcare today.
+This cost savings, along with better patient results, makes home health care a key part of healthcare today.

 The Home Care Framework